COPD Teaching 1763

 Instructed on some signs/symptoms of respiratory infection, such as: cough (may be productive) and malaise, among others.

-Instructed on some signs/symptoms of respiratory infection, such as: mucoid or purulent sputum and loss of appetite, among others.
+Instructed on some signs/symptoms of respiratory infection, such as: sputum (green, yellow or rust-colored), among others.